-- B.1.1 Unless otherwise outlined within the Engineering Society Constitution or By-Law, the following applies to all appointed positions as stated in the Engineering Society Policy Manual, Section γ .
-A: Appointments, and all positions which fall under those mentioned therein. - B.1.2 The Engineering Society shall strive to offer paid and volunteer opportunities to as many engineering students as possible, without compromising the general welfare of its operations. - B.1.3 The Engineering Society shall act in full compliance with the Ontario Human Rights Code and the Charter of Rights and Freedoms and thus shall not discriminate between applicants on the grounds of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, age, record of offences, marital status, family status, religion, and handicap. - a.
-Any information provided that is in violation of the Ontario Human Rights Code or the Charter of Rights and Freedoms shall not be considered when evaluating an applicant - B.1.4 The Engineering Society seeks to provide opportunities for engineering students to develop a wide range of employment skills and experiences.
+B.1.1 Unless otherwise outlined within the Engineering Society Constitution or By-Law, the following applies to all appointed positions as stated in the Engineering Society Policy Manual, Section $\gamma$ .A: Appointments, and all positions which fall under those mentioned therein.

+B.1.2 The Engineering Society shall strive to offer paid and volunteer opportunities to as many engineering students as possible, without compromising the general welfare of its operations.

+B.1.3 The Engineering Society shall act in full compliance with the Ontario Human Rights Code and the Charter of Rights and Freedoms and thus shall not discriminate between applicants on the grounds of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, age, record of offences, marital status, family status, religion, and handicap.

+a.
+Any information provided that is in violation of the Ontario Human Rights Code or the Charter of Rights and Freedoms shall not be considered when evaluating an applicant

+B.1.4 The Engineering Society seeks to provide opportunities for engineering students to develop a wide range of employment skills and experiences.
 Thus, prior EngSoc experience shall not be a prerequisite for any EngSoc position.
-However, experience may be a consideration for a hiring committee, notwithstanding the fundamental goal of providing as many opportunities for personal growth to as many different engineering students as possible. - a.
-An exception shall be made for Design Group executive positions, where they may require up to one (1) year of experience as a member of that Design Group. - B.1.5 All Hiring Committees and Applicants must use the Engineering Society Dashboard (EngSoc Dash), the online application system, unless otherwise stated in this Policy Manual or with consultation with the Director of Human Resources or Vice President of Student Affairs.
+However, experience may be a consideration for a hiring committee, notwithstanding the fundamental goal of providing as many opportunities for personal growth to as many different engineering students as possible.

+a.
+An exception shall be made for Design Group executive positions, where they may require up to one (1) year of experience as a member of that Design Group.

+B.1.5 All Hiring Committees and Applicants must use EngsSoc Breezy, breezy.engsoc.queensu.ca, the online application system, unless otherwise stated in this Policy Manual or with consultation with the Director of Human Resources or Vice President of Student Affairs. a.
+FREC hiring is the only permanent exception whereby all applications are submitted by email to the Chief FREC, Orientation Chair, or Action-Tech-Plant Manager.

-- a.
-FREC hiring is the only permanent exception whereby all applications are submitted by email to the Chief FREC, Orientation Chair, or Action-Tech-Plant Manager. - B.1.6 The Director of Human Resources shall be responsible for the management of the online application system and will have the ability to review postings and applications for inappropriate/irrelevant information.
+B.1.6 The Director of Human Resources shall be responsible for the management of the online application system and will have the ability to review postings and applications for inappropriate/irrelevant information.